RickCogley/RCC-Hugo2015/content/post/20151204-ucan-new-words-and-buzzwords-japan-2015.md

 Fall marks when the annual "[U-Can New Words and Buzzwords](http://singo.jiyu.co.jp)" Japan neologisms list (1) comes out from _Jiyukokuminsha Publishing_.
 Changes to language are inevitable, and the Japanese are particularly creative in producing more new words and variants each year.

-Let's take a look at a few of them.
+Let's take a look at a few of them, and for the nihongo learners among you, check out the little glossary at the end.

 ## Grand Prix